-This closes all folder windows, kills Explorer shell and restarts it .
-The last saved desktop icons position (written during previous logoff) is now applied.
+This closes all folder windows, kills Explorer shell, and restarts it.
+The last saved desktop icons position (written during the previous logoff) is now applied.
 Of course, this would work only if you’ve inadvertently changed the desktop icon layout during the current logon session.

-Note that gracefully exiting Explorer is not going to work in this case, as it would save the current desktop layout to the registry.
+Note that cleanly exiting Explorer won’t help in this case, as it would save the current desktop icons layout to the registry.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions:

 - Pin it!